 For the early years, Kew Gardens offer courses which are designed to promote an awareness of nature, whilst also creating a fun and captivating environment for the children to explore.
 This involves meeting the ‘Wakehurst Green Fairy’, who the children need to help find fallen leaves and flowers to complete her dress.

 For the slightly older kids, there’s the opportunity to get to grips with the more scientific stuff.
-Running a day long course, Kew get enthusiastic and knowledgeable teachers to show them around the grounds from the awesome and intricate eco-systems of the Bog Garden to the ‘Mini-Beast Safari’, where children are shows the symbiotic nature of plants, insects and small animals.
+Running a day-long course, Kew gets enthusiastic and knowledgeable teachers to show them around the grounds from the awesome and intricate eco-systems of the Bog Garden to the ‘Mini-Beast Safari’, where children are shows the symbiotic nature of plants, insects, and small animals.

 Though it’s not just about the scientific side of ecology, but also the creative.
 Kew Gardens courses for children offer youngsters the ability to get creative with nature too, whether through creating works of art from the plant life or photography courses.
 I feel that this is absolutely integral to get kids excited and involved in the world of ecology and our natural environment.

 As we all know, we’re having to rapidly come to grips with the effects of global warming and climate change.
 I believe if we start educating our children from a young age on the benefits of conservation – about how trees are so important not only for the wood and paper that we use but also the oxygen we breathe – how plants and their ecosystem of insects are the cornerstones of all the species that live on this planet, we will ensure that future generations don’t make the same mistakes that past generations have done.